 To take one example: a common source of confusion to translators and construction engineers alike is the difference between the UK and the US ton.
-In the US and Canada, a ton is equal to 20 hundredweight, which means it weighs 2000 pounds, or 907.185 kilograms.
+In the US and Canada, a ton is equal to 20 hundredweight; which means it weighs 2000 pounds, or 907.185 kilograms.
 In the UK, confusingly, there are 112 pounds to the hundredweight, and therefore 2240 pounds (1016.047 kg) to the ton.

-The metric tonne (Spanish: una tonelada, French une tonne) is another weight altogether, namely 1000 kg, or megagram.
-The metric tonne may also be spelt ton but (in standard English, at least) the pronunciation does not change.
+To distinguish between these two measures, a UK ton is called a long ton, whilst a US ton is a short ton.
+The metric tonne (Spanish: una tonelada, French: une tonne) is another weight altogether, namely 1000 kg, or megagram.
+The metric tonne may also be spelt ton, but (in standard English, at least) the pronunciation does not change.

 It is exactly this sort of detail which an inexperienced or non-specialised translator will miss or slip up on, with potentially very serious consequences.